Inventorum/ebay/README.rst

 `Deprecated?
 On Andis computer it works with Python 2.7.9` `Nope, on Mikes and Julians it works only <= 2.7.8`

-In case you are getting this error in test:
+In case you are getting this error in test, also in python version 2.7.10:

 ::